bigdata-i523/hid332/notebook.md

 * 10/13/17  Attended zoom meeting
 * 10/16/17  Attended zoom meeting
 * 10/18/17  Attended zoom meeting
+* 10/20/17  Attended zoom meeting to ask question concerning the resubmit of my paper

 # Weeks with no progress